HashmatShadab/Robustness-of-Volumetric-Medical-Segmentation-Models/README.md

 3. ACDC: `acdc`
 4. Abdomen-CT: `abdomen`

+Download the datasets from [here](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/hashmat_malik_mbzuai_ac_ae/EgoYFgwWOrpIqD6kgNBkyQcBGMTyyRfaweZHGidJNZ1n1g?e=jqghVo) and put the in the `datasets3d` folder.

-Copy the json files from `json_files` folder to the respective dataset folder.
+Copy the json files from `json_files` folder  and put them in the respective dataset folder.

 <a name="Training-of-Volumetric-Segmentation-Models"/>